nulogy/design-system/docs/catalog/components/radio-button.md

 ## Guidelines

 - Whenever possible use radio buttons for short lists (~ 5-7)
-- Consider using select for long lists
+- Consider using a [Select](/components/select) dropdown for long lists
-- When needed use help text to provide any type of clarification
-- Whenever possible base the order of options based on context, popularity or alphabetically

-## Accessibility guidelines

-### Target area
-Users should be able to select the radio button by clicking on the box directly or by clicking on its label.
+- Users should be able to select the radio button by clicking on the box directly or by clicking on its label.

 ## States